 A revised area closure was put into place on 8/21/19, the previous order has been terminated.
-Please see the articles for details.

 Although high amounts of precipitation and seasonally low temperatures has kept fire activity to a minimum, crews have reported a slight increase in smoke activity this week.
 The area between the Black Bear and Salmon Forks Administrative sites has received rain in excess of 1.5" between August 9th and August 17th.
 Fire personnel have made great use of the recent reduction in fire activity, and have been working to clear and re-clear trails affected by the fire.
 The ever present snag hazard has limited their ability to work in certain areas and trails, however as conditions dictate efforts will continue to safely clear trails.